nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 &nbsp;&nbsp;
 Use case ends.

-### UC17: Group removal of task
+### UC15: Group removal of task

 **MSS**

-1. User requests to remove a task from a group.
+1. User requests to remove a task from every member in a group in TABS.
 2. TABS displays that the task is successfully removed.

 &nbsp;&nbsp;